Flag Day and History Matters

 ….celebration in Hartford, Connecticut, in 1861, during the first summer of the Civil War.
 620,000 soldiers gave their lives by the time the war was over.
 The first national observance of Flag Day occurred on June 14, 1877, the centennial of the original flag resolution.

-By the mid-1890s, the observance of Flag Day on June 14 was a popular event.
+By the mid-1890s, Flag Day on June 14 had become a popular event.
 As a result, mayors and governors began to issue proclamations in their jurisdictions to celebrate this event.

 In the years to follow, public sentiment for a national Flag Day observance greatly intensified.
 Numerous patriotic societies and veteran groups became identified with the Flag Day movement.
 Since their main objective was to stimulate patriotism among the young, schools were the first to participate in flag activities.